Fabisser/facesBgone/README.md

 **cluster_meshes**`-c`: threshold to use in agglomerative clustering. default c = 0.1<br>

 ### Hole filling parameters<br>
-Both have to be positive to be considered **max_hole**`-d`: maximum diameter of holes to be filled. default hole = -1<br>
+Both have to be positive to be considered<br>
+**max_hole**`-d`: maximum diameter of holes to be filled. default hole = -1<br>
 **max_edges**`-e`: maximum number of edges of holes to be filled. default e = -1<br>